material-motion/material-motion/specifications/runtime/feature_transition_window.md

 }
 ```

-**Initialization API**: A timeline must be created with an initial direction and duration.
+**Initialization API**: A transition window must be created with an initial direction and duration.

 ```
 class TransitionWindow {